sethryder/ebs_snapshot_godfather/README.md

 # ebs_snapshot_godfather
 A tool to manage EBS snapshot lifecycles following the Grandfather-father-son backup scheme.
-Built to run on a Lambda and triggered by a CloudWatch Rule (cron).
+Built to run on Lambda and triggered by a CloudWatch Rule (cron).

 ## Why?

-I wanted a simple script to manage snapshots that could run in a lambda.
-AWS does have a "Lifecycle Manager" tool, but this does not support the Grandfather-father-son backup scheme.
+I wanted a simple script to manage snapshots that could run in a Lambda.
+AWS does offer a "Lifecycle Manager" tool but this does not support the Grandfather-father-son backup scheme.

 ## Required IAM Permissions
-This is a basic policy for running the lambda.
+This is a basic policy for running the Lambda.
 You can limit its access even more to a specific volume if you would like.

 The `AWSLambdaBasicExecutionRole` policy is also required.